joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 categories:
   - Work-in-Progress
 description:
-image: /assets/img/beacon-3-hero-large.jpg
+image: /assets/img/consume-music-coin.png
-image-sm: /assets/img/beacon-3-hero-small.jpg
+image-sm: /assets/img/consume-music-coin.png
 excerpt: "Like Snapchat, but for the entirety of all music in existence."

 ---

 #### I’m working on a site.
+The URL is http://consumemusic.online.
 When you go to it, you’ll read something like this:

 >Turn up your speakers.
 You are now listening to a sound that will never be heard again.
 >